Understanding DUI Consequences in Colorado Springs

 It should come as no surprise that a conviction for driving under the influence (DUI) in Colorado Springs carries severe consequences.
 Many times such punishments include hefty fines, jail time, loss of a license, or the installation of an ignition lock on a vehicle.

-Here are a few of the most common ill-effects of a Colorado Springs DUI conviction:
+Here are a few of the most common Colorado Springs DUI consequences beyond the penalties of the actual conviction:

 Higher Insurance Premiums

 With a DUI conviction, don’t be surprised to see your auto insurance rates skyrocket.
 Some insurance companies may even drop your coverage altogether if they feel you are a liability.

 If you have two or more DUI convictions on your record you will be subject to the interstate compact clause.
 This clause restricts interstate travel for people under active supervision conditions for their DUI sentence, which means you can be prohibited from leaving Colorado.

 If you receive a DUI conviction and have a legal license or a medical license, it is not unusual if that professional license is suspended or revoked as a result of your behavior.

 Many rental agencies will refuse to rent a vehicle to an individual who has a DUI conviction, and some will even restrict anyone with a traffic-related conviction from renting.